-$^{^8 \}rm https://www.scienceabc.com/innovation/what-is-range-anxiety.html\#range-anxiety-delaying-the-adoption-of-ev and https://archive.nytimes.com/green.blogs.nytimes.com/2013/02/11/toward-a-cure-for-range-anxiety/.$ settings.
-Level 2 charging adds an average of 25 miles of range per hour and requires installing a charger and plugging into a 240-volt outlet.
-It can fully charge an average BEV in about 8 hours, making it best for overnight charging.
+8 hours, making it best for overnight charging.
 It can be seen at a wide variety of locations, including homes, workplaces, and public areas like stores and restaurants.
-All PHEVs and BEVs except Tesla use the same J1772 connector for Level 2 charging, and all Tesla cars include with the purchase an adaptor that allows Tesla models to charge using the J1772 connector.
+All PHEVs and BEVs except Tesla use the same J1772 connector for Level 2 charging, and all Tesla cars include an adaptor with the purchase that allows Tesla models to charge using the J1772 connector.
 In this paper, I assume all EV models can charge at any level 2 charger universally.

 DC fast charging is the fastest type of charging, as its name stands.
 It can provide up to 250 miles of range per hour and can typically charge up to 80% in about 30 minutes.
-Fast charging is only available on some BEVs, and there are three incompatible standards in the US, Tesla, combined charging system (CCS), and CHAdeMO.
-The Tesla DC fast charging chargers, called Tesla Superchargers, can only be used for Tesla models.
+Fast charging is only available on some BEVs, and there are three incompatible standards, Tesla, Combined Charging System (CCS), and CHAdeMO.
+The Tesla DC fast charging stations, called Tesla Supercharging stations or Superchargers, can only be used for Tesla models.
 CCS is mostly used among European and American automakers, including BMW, Ford, GM and Volkswagen.
 CHAdeMO is commonly seen in Japanese companies, such as Nissan and Mitsubishi.
-Most CCS DCFC stations have CHAdeMO DCFC chargers available, and it is also true the other way around.
-However, Tesla Supercharger stations do not have the other two standards available.
-Figure 3 shows the number of DCFC stations in the US by standard over time.
+Most CCS DCFC stations have CHAdeMO DCFC chargers available, and vice versa.
+However, Tesla Supercharging stations do not normally have the other two standards available.
+Figure 3 shows the number of DCFC stations in the US by standard.

 The main use cases of DC fast charging include topping off the battery for intra-urban travelers during the day and enabling inter-city long-distance travel through quick rechargers.
-These correspond to the two types of locations where DCFC stations are usually built in community and along highway corridors.
-Since more miles are driven in a long-distance trip than a daily within-the-city trip, constructing a reliable DCFC network along major
+These correspond to the two types of locations where DCFC stations are usually built - in communities and along highway corridors.
+Since more miles are driven in a long-distance trip than a daily intra-urban trip, constructing a reliable DCFC network along major highways has become a recent emphasis by policymakers who try to reduce emissions and combat climate change.
+Programs exist in various states allowing the costs of establishing highway

-9Tesla Superchargers use the CCS standard in Europe, and allows non-Tesla BEVs to use in selected countries.
-Currently, there are no reliable and widely available adaptors in between the three fast charging standards in the US.
+8Tesla Superchargers use the CCS standard in Europe, and allows non-Tesla BEVs to use in selected countries.
+Currently, there are no reliable and widely available adaptors among the three fast charging standards in the US.

-10The BEV models with DC fast charging are: Tesla Model 3, Tesla Model S, Tesla Model X, Tesla Model Y (Tesla standard); Audi e-tron, BMW i3, Chevrolet Bolt, Chevrolet Spark EV, Ford Focus Electric, Honda Clarity EV, Hyundai Ioniq EV, Hyundai Kona Electric, Jaguar I-PACE, Kia Niro EV, Kia Soul EV (since 2019), MINI Cooper Electric, Porsche Taycan, Volkswagen e-Golf (CCS standard); Kia Soul EV (before 2019), Mitsubishi i-MiEV and Nissan LEAF (CHAdeMO standard).
+9The BEV models with DC fast charging are: Tesla Model 3, Tesla Model S, Tesla Model X, Tesla Model Y (Tesla standard); Audi e-tron, BMW i3, Chevrolet Bolt, Chevrolet Spark EV, Ford Focus Electric, Honda Clarity EV, Hyundai Ioniq EV, Hyundai Kona Electric, Jaguar I-PACE, Kia Niro EV, Kia Soul EV (since 2019), MINI Cooper Electric, Porsche Taycan, Volkswagen e-Golf (CCS standard); Kia Soul EV (before 2019), Mitsubishi i-MiEV and Nissan LEAF (CHAdeMO standard).